csun-comp587-s20/Basketball-Statistics-Tracking/README.md

 ***

-**All Images in the 'Image' Folder are not mine and all rights are reserved to their respective owners.**
+**All Icons in the 'Image' Folder are not mine and all rights are reserved to their respective owners.**

 **Visit [pngtree.com](https://pngtree.com) for Free Icon Downloads.**